RyanSinghUK/ENSEK-Remote-Software-Tester-Exercise-Ryan-Singh/README.md

 - HTML reporting integrated and exported for CI review

 Tests can be executed locally or via the GitHub Actions CI pipeline.

+Test artifacts, including the HTML report, are downloadable post-run.

 Deliverables: